-Sale, Exchange, Retirement, Redemption or Other Taxable Disposition of the Debt Securities Upon a sale, exchange, retirement, redemption or other taxable disposition of debt securities, a U.S. Holder generally will recognize taxable gain or loss in an amount equal to the difference, if any, between the "amount realized" on the disposition and the U.S. Holder's adjusted tax basis in such debt securities.
-The amount realized will include the amount of any cash and the fair market value of any property received for the debt securities (other than any amount attributable to accrued but unpaid interest, which will be taxable as ordinary income (as described above under "-Taxation of Holders of Debt Securities-U.S. Holder's of Debt Securities-Payments of Interest") to the extent not previously included in income).
-A U.S. Holder's adjusted tax basis in a note generally will be equal to the cost of the note to such U.S. Holder decreased by any payments received on the note other than stated interest.
-Any such gain or loss generally will be capital gain or loss if the U.S. Holder's holding period for the note is more than one year at the time of disposition.
+Sale, Exchange, Retirement, Redemption or Other Taxable Disposition of the Debt Securities.
+Upon a sale, exchange, retirement, redemption or other taxable disposition of debt securities, a U.S. Holder generally will recognize taxable gain or loss in an amount equal to the difference, if any, between the "amount realized" on the disposition and the U.S. Holder's adjusted tax basis in such debt securities.
+The amount realized will include the amount of any cash and the fair market value of any property received for the debt securities (other than any amount attributable to accrued but unpaid interest, which will be taxable as ordinary income (as described above under "-Taxation of Holders of Debt Securities-U.S. Holder's adjusted tax basis in a note generally will be equal to the cost of the note to such U.S. Holder decreased by any payments received on the note other than stated interest.
+Any such gain or loss generally will be capital gain or loss and will be long-term capital gain or loss if the U.S. Holder's holding period for the note is more than one year at the time of disposition.
 For non-corporate U.S. Holders, long-term capital gain generally will be subject to reduced rates of taxation.
 The deductibility of capital losses against ordinary income is subject to certain limitations.